markdown-extended/manifest/mde-manifest.md

 license is clearly readable because each line of content does not exceed a short number of characters.

-TODOS

-- word about words-wrapping
-- paragraphs ?
-- meta-data & footnotes ?

 ### A.3.
 MDE file format {#A3}

 An MDE file MUST be considered as a plain text document.
 It is basically a raw plain text file just like a classic `.txt` file.
 It MAY be encoded in a "classic" file encoding such as `utf-8` or `iso-...`.

-Any MDE file MUST work with any software reading file.
+Any MDE file MUST work with any software reading file contents.

-**Writer Note:** The best practice is to always use the same extension for MDE files as it permits to identify them quickly and define some special treatments based on a file extension filtering.
-The `.md` or `.markdown` extensions are given here as examples.
+**Writer Note:** The best practice is to always use the same extension for MDE files as it permits to identify them quickly and define some special treatments based on a file extension filtering ; the `.md`, `.mde` or `.markdown` extensions are given here as examples.

 ### A.4.
 Rules ranking {#A4}